-Craig Austin travelled to the Brixton Academy to witness the latest performance from the evergreen New Order.
+Craig Austin travelled to the Brixton Academy to witness the evergreen New Order perform tracks such as ‘Bizarre Love Triangle’.

 It’s always a sign that things aren’t quite what they seem when a recently reunited band feels the need to list the names of its constituent members in all of its pre-tour publicity.
 Essentially, it means one of two things; either that a financially-compromised guitarist has failed to convince his former compadres of the potentially lucrative short-term benefits of giving it ‘one last shot’, or that the relations between its original members are so virulently toxic that the spectre of potentially bitter legal action remains ever-present.